Guardian-Protocol/guardian-wiki/Writerside/topics/Stake.md

 In order to stake vara on the guardianDeFi the guardian team develop an architecture that will automate all the staking process.

-The following image explain the staking process
+The following image explains the staking process:

 ![stake.png](stake.png)

-First the user sends their vara to a GuardianProxy a proxy, this proxy stakes the user vara and at the same time sends a transaction to a LiquidContract this contract handle the transaction and then mint the 1:1 gVARA to the user wallet.
+First, the user sends their Vara to a Guardian proxy.
+This proxy stakes the user's Vara and simultaneously sends a transaction to a LiquidContract.
+This contract manages the transaction and then mints the gVara to the user’s wallet.